Need help? Customer Service is here 24/7 to help with phone, voice mail, outages or technical support with your equipment.

 8. Going forward dial *333 to access your voice mail.

 To access your voice mail remotely dial your own phone number, wait for the message greeting then press * and follow the prompts.
-See the Vendor Switch page to send voice mails to emails of you prefer that feature.
+Call Customer service if you can't remember your password or need more help.

 Downed wire?
 Here's what to do: